2024

 Custom stages created

 1 year post-launch.
-Top added customs: Scheduled, Claim Filed, Adjuster Meeting, Approved, Prospect, Follow Up, Gutters.
-Mostly insurance and repair vocabulary, exactly the use case customization was scoped for.
+Top adds: Scheduled, Claim Filed, Adjuster Meeting, Approved, Prospect, Follow Up, Gutters.
+Mostly insurance and repair vocabulary, exactly the case customization was scoped for.

 • 37%